 At the date of authorisation of these Consolidated Financial Statements, the following new and revised Standards and Interpretations were in issue but not yet effective.
-The Group has not applied these Standards or Interpretations in the preparation of these Consolidated Financial Statements:
+The Group has not applied these Standards or Interpretations in the preparation

-- > IFRS 17 'Insurance Contracts' including Amendments to IFRS 17; - > Amendments to IAS 12 'Income Taxes', Liabilities arising from a Single Transaction; - > Amendments to IAS 8 'Accounting policies', Changes in Accounting Estimates and Errors - Definition of Accounting Estimates; and - > Amendments to IAS 1 'Presentation of Financial Statements' and IFRS Practice Statement 2 - 'Disclosure of Accounting policies'.
+- > IFRS 17 'Insurance Contracts' including Amendments to IFRS 17; - Amendments to IAS 12 'Income Taxes', Liabilities arising from a Single Transaction; - > Amendments to IAS 8 'Accounting policies', Changes in Accounting Estimates and Errors - Definition of Accounting Estimates; and - > Amendments to IAS 1 'Presentation of Financial Statements' and IFRS Practice Statement 2 - 'Disclosure of Accounting policies'.